zhuowei/nft_ptr/README.md

 `nft_ptr` instances are themselves [ERC-20 tokens](https://goerli.etherscan.io/token/0x9ed6006c6f3bb20737bdbe88cc6aa0de00597fef) with 0 supply, for forward compatibility with our next library, `nft_shared_ptr`.

-`nft_shared_ptr` will implement reference counting by selling shares to the owned object until the SEC complains.
+`nft_shared_ptr` will implement reference counting by selling shares to the owned object until the SEC complains about our security.

 # Obligatory system diagrams